garrandall/popular-music-data/tracks/the-heart-of-the-matter-don-henley.md

 I'm learning to live without you now
 But I miss you sometimes
 The more I know, the less I understand
-All the things I thought I knew, i'm learning again I've been tryin' to get down to the heart of the matter But my will gets weak
+All the things I thought I knew, I'm learning again I've been tryin' to get down to the heart of the matter But my will gets weak
 And my thoughts seem to scatter